-Engineering Computer Graphics I ......
-Credits: 5 Grades 10, 11, 12
+Engineering Computer Graphics I Credits: 5 Grades 10, 11, 12

-This course is the first in a series of computer graphics courses designed for the student interested in obtaining a knowledge base in Engineering and Engineering Graphics.
-Students will gain the understanding necessary for career development in Engineering as well as advanced techniques in the use of CAD and machine design and graphic representation.
-Many different varieties of pictorial drawing will be explored including but not limited to: Orthographic, Isometric, Section Views, Perspective, and Oblique drawings.
-3D design will also be explored through surface developments and the introduction of 3D modeling software.
+This course is designed for the student interested in obtaining a knowledge base in Engineering and Engineering Graphics.
+Students will gain the understanding necessary for career development in Engineering as well as advanced techniques in the use of CAD design and graphic representation.
+Many different varieties of pictorial drawings will be explored including but not limited to: Orthographic, Isometric, Section Views, and Perspective, drawings.
+The 3D design will also be explored through surface developments and the introduction of 3D modeling software.
 Students may use the freely available Blender package to create stunning 3D visuals of their 2D designs.
 Modeled scenes may also be animated and rendered at any size or quality level to produce 3D movies.